transportation authority's role concluded

 San Francisco’s first full‐featured BRT project will anchor the Muni Rapid Network

-The ROD follows the local SF Municipal Transportation Agency Board's unanimous vote in September, 2013 to approve the planned BRT project on Van Ness Avenue.
+The ROD follows the local SF Municipal Transportation Agency (SFMTA) Board's unanimous vote in September, 2013 to approve the planned BRT project on Van Ness Avenue.
 That vote came a week after the Transportation Authority Board voted unanimously to approve the project and to certify its Environmental Impact Report, as required by the California Environmental Quality Act, clearing the way for design and implementation.

-Van Ness BRT is a signature project of the SFCTA’s Prop K transportation sales tax program.
-The approvals of the environmental document culmination of years of multi‐agency collaboration at the local, state, and federal levels to develop BRT along Van Ness Avenue, which also operates as Highway 101 through the city.
+Van Ness Avenue BRT is a signature project of the SFCTA’s Prop K transportation sales tax program.
+The approvals of the environmental document are the culmination of years of multi‐agency collaboration at the local, state, and federal levels to develop BRT along Van Ness Avenue, which also operates as Highway 101 through the city.
 The project calls for dedicated bus lanes separated from traffic from Lombard to Mission streets which will be used by Muni’s 49 and 47 lines and Golden Gate Transit.
 The dedicated lanes will flank center landscaped medians along Van Ness Avenue.
 All‐door boarding, elimination of most left turns, transit signal priority, and traffic signal optimization will help reduce travel time on the corridor by as much as 33 percent.
 In addition, pedestrian improvements, signal upgrades, new streetlights, new landscaping and roadway resurfacing will be implemented throughout the corridor.

 See the press release.